wvwatson/bdd-legacy/README.markdown

 **Username/Password**

 Change the application's user id and password in your *env.rb* file.
-This will get put into the fields previously mentioned
+These will get put into the fields previously mentioned

 ``` ruby
 #/features/support/env.rb